tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 ---

+|The first two sections provide a detailed explanation of each consideration in the upgrade planning process, along with important notes and insights.
+If you’d prefer to skip ahead to the checklist summary and step-by-step upgrade guide, feel free to [jump there](#suse-rancher-prime-manager-upgrade-guide---check-list-summary).|

+---

 ## SUSE Rancher Prime Manager Upgrade Guide – Understanding What Happens Under the Hood

 Before we get into planning your upgrade, it’s helpful to take a step back and understand what actually happens during a `SUSE Rancher Prime Manager` upgrade.
 Knowing what’s going on behind the scenes will make the rest of this guide easier to follow — and give you more confidence as you move forward.